BrewBlox/brewblox-documentation/tech_specs/component_definitions.md

 Components as defined by the controller firmware are not fully suited for use by the service and GUI layers, as they lack a clear mapping to user concepts.

-Note: see PlantUML output of `block_diagram.txt` for pictures.

 ## User Considerations

 In order to adjust software to the user (and not the other way around), it's good to keep in mind what aspects are important for the user: